rubenlagus/TelegramBots/TelegramBots.wiki/abilities/Bot-Testing.md

   // Your bot handle here
   private ExampleBot bot;
-  // Your sender here
+  // Your sender here.
+Also you can create MessageSender private SilentSender silent;
-  private MessageSender sender;

   @Before
   public void setUp() {
     // Create your bot
     bot = new ExampleBot();
-    // Create a new sender as a mock sender = mock(MessageSender.class);
+    // Create a new sender as a mock silent = mock(SilentSender.class);
-    // Set your bot sender to the mocked sender
+    // Set your bot silent sender to the mocked sender
     // THIS is the line that prevents your bot from communicating with Telegram servers when it's running its own abilities
-    // All method calls will go through the mocked interface -> which would do nothing except logging the fact that you've called this function with the specific arguments bot.sender = sender;
+    // All method calls will go through the mocked interface -> which would do nothing except logging the fact that you've called this function with the specific arguments
+    // Create setter in your bot
+    bot.setSilentSender(silent);
   }

   @Test
   public void canSayHelloWorld() {
     Update upd = new Update();
-    // Create a new EndUser - EndUser is a class similar to Telegram User, but contains
+    // Create a new User - User is a class similar to Telegram User User user = new User(USER_ID, "Abbas", false, "Abou Daya", "addo37", null);
-    // some utility methods like fullName() and shortName() for ease of use EndUser endUser = EndUser.endUser(USER_ID, "Abbas", "Abou Daya", "addo37");
-    // This is the context that you're used to, it is the necessary conumer item for the ability MessageContext context = MessageContext.newContext(upd, endUser, CHAT_ID);
+    // This is the context that you're used to, it is the necessary conumer item for the ability MessageContext context = MessageContext.newContext(upd, user, CHAT_ID);

     // We consume a context in the lamda declaration, so we pass the context to the action logic bot.saysHelloWorld().action().accept(context);

-    // We verify that the sender was called only ONCE and sent Hello World to CHAT_ID
+    // We verify that the silent sender was called only ONCE and sent Hello World to CHAT_ID
-    // The sender here is a mock!
+    // The silent sender here is a mock!
-    Mockito.verify(sender, times(1)).send("Hello World!", CHAT_ID);
+    Mockito.verify(silent, times(1)).send("Hello World!", CHAT_ID);
   }
 }
 ```